grafana/beyla/docs/sources/setup/standalone.md

 from the [Beyla releases page](https://github.com/grafana/beyla/releases).

-As an alternative, if your system has the Go SDK installed, you can download the Beyla executable directly with the `go install` command line:
+As an alternative, if your system has the Go SDK installed, you can download the Beyla executable directly with the `go install` command:

 ```sh
 go install github.com/grafana/beyla/cmd/beyla@latest